 Lindsy M. Bissonnette grew up in Wakefield, Rhode Island, then attended the University of Rhode Island where she earned a BFA in Acting & Directing and a BA in Communications.
 After graduating, she decided to continue her education and moved to Savannah, Georgia for two years to earn her MFA in Performing Arts at Savannah College of Art and Design.
 After receiving her degree, she moved to Manhattan to pursue her passion for the arts.

 As a freelance stage director, comedy writer, and improv performer, Lindsy has directed and assistant/associate directed productions all over the city, and she's proud to bring her voice to FF2 Media and help promote the work of women in the industry.

-I do many things for FF2 Media, including writing reviews and articles, interviewing directors and writers and working with our New York-based interns.
+Lindsy does many things at FF2 Media, including writing reviews and articles, interviewing directors and writers, and working with the New York-based interns.

 © Lindsy M. Bissonnette (7/19/2017) FF2 Media